A Tale of Two Sisters: Plot

 A teenage girl, Su-mi, is being treated for shock and psychosis in a mental institution.
 She is eventually released and returns home to her family's secluded country estate with her father Moo-hyeon and younger sister Su-yeon.
 The sisters' stepmother, Eun-joo, constantly requires medication.

 Su-mi and Eun-joo verbally clash multiple times.
-Moo-hyeon is disinterested in Su-mi's complaints and rejects her request to remove a wardrobe in Su-yeon's room, as it seems to upset Su-yeon.
+Moo-hyeon is uninterested in Su-mi's complaints and rejects her request to remove a wardrobe in Su-yeon's room, as it seems to upset Su-yeon.
 One night, Su-yeon has a nightmare of her late mother's ghost and flees into Su-mi's room for comfort.
 Afterwards, Su-mi also has a nightmare with a ghost while Su-yeon sleeps next to her.
 The next day, Su-mi finds family photos which reveal that Eun-joo was formerly an in-home nurse for her then-terminally ill mother.
 She discovers bruises on Su-yeon's arms and suspects Eun-joo to be responsible.
 Su-yeon neither confirms nor denies this.
 Instead, she begins sobbing and runs away when Su-mi gets angry about her silence.
 Su-mi confronts Eun-joo about the bruises, but Eun-joo refuses to apologize, explaining that they were "retribution."

 That night, the sisters' uncle, Sun-kyu, and aunt, Mi-hee, arrive for dinner, and Eun-joo tells bewildering stories involving Sun-kyu, which he denies remembering.
 Mi-hee suffers a violent seizure and almost suffocates.
 After recovering on their way home, Mi-hee tells Sun-kyu that she saw "a girl" beneath the kitchen sink during her seizure.
 Eun-joo searches the kitchen when the cupboard below the sink opens by itself.
 She sees a hair clip on the ground, but the ghost girl violently grabs her arm when she tries to pick it up.

 Eun-joo later finds her pet birds killed and her personal photos defaced.
 She believes that either one or both of her stepdaughters are responsible and locks Su-yeon in the wardrobe.
 Su-mi releases her and tells Moo-hyeon, who had just found and buried another dead bird, about Eun-joo's abuse.
 Moo-hyeon begs her to stop acting out and exasperatedly reveals that Su-yeon is dead.
 Su-mi refuses to believe it as she is sure that her sister is right next to her, sobbing uncontrollably.
 The next morning, Eun-joo drags a bloodied sack through the house, whipping it in anger.
 Su-mi believes that Su-yeon is inside the sack.
 Eun-joo and Su-mi get into a physical altercation.
 Moo-hyeon arrives to find an unconscious Su-mi.